 The strategy proposed to counter domestic violence is by using word recognition software to identify lack of respect and to “call it out”, progressing to reporting and follow-up.

-Requirements: To reduce assaults: vehicles must be private; have personal routes; have video monitoring with real-time facial recognition; and always be available at stops, that are at close proximity to origins and destinations.
+Requirements: To reduce assaults and for public health: vehicles must be private; able to carry mobility scooters; have personal routes; have video monitoring with real-time facial recognition; and always be available at stops, that are at close proximity to origins and destinations.
 Video monitoring and audio communication is required to the control room and to PSO’s.
 Response to facial recognition should include transporting offenders to custody.
 Identifying and reporting domestic violence will require developments.